Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples/README.md

 The Debug configuration is intended for the early development and debug phase of the project.
 By convention, the *-Debug configurations use optimization level -O0 and generate maximum debug symbol information.

 #### Release build configurations
 The Release configuration is intended for the final production release, where an executable stored in non-volatile memory runs after power-on-reset.
+On Microchip FPGAs, this could also be achieved by attaching the executable as memory client to a memory in Liber&reg;o design flow.
 By convention, the *-Release configurations use higher optimization level (-Os) and do not generate debug symbol information.
 It also defines a NDEBUG macro which is used to exclude any debug code from the build.

 **Linker scripts:** Each build configuration needs a linker script.
 The linker script describes the memory layout of the executable.
 Each build configuration selects an appropriate linker scripts via project settings.
-For example, miv32imc-Release uses miv-rv32-ram-imc.ld

 There are several other settings that are required for a project.
-For complete project settings go to \<project-name>->Properties->settings->Tool settings.
+For complete project settings go to

+`
+ \<project-name>->Properties->settings->Tool settings.
+`

 ### Settings via header files
 Apart from the SoftConsole project settings, each project needs a few more configurations.
 These configurations are categorized into hardware and software configurations.

 #### Hardware configurations
-The hardware configurations are located in the \<project-root>/src/boards/\<target-board> folder.
-The include files in the \<project-root>/src/boards/\<target-board>/fpga_design_config folder define the hardware configurations such as clocks and base addressess.
-You must make sure that the configurations in this example project match the actual configurations of the Libero&reg; design that you are using to test this example project.
+The hardware configurations are located in the _\<project-root>/src/boards/\<target-board>_ folder.
+The include files in the _fpga_design_config_ folder define the hardware configurations such as clocks and base addresses.
+You must make sure that the configurations in this example project match the actual configurations of the Libero design that you are using to run the example project.

-To choose a particular hardware configuration, include an appropriate \<project-root>/src/boards/\<target-board> folder path via the SoftConsole project settings.
+To choose a particular hardware configuration, include an appropriate _\<project-root>/src/boards/\<target-board>_ folder path via the SoftConsole project settings.

 #### Software configurations
-Software configurations may be required for the correct functioning of the MIV_RV32 HAL.
-The README.md in each example project describes the software configurations that are required for that project.
+Software configurations may be required for the correct functioning of the MIV_RV32 HAL, which are described in the [README.md](https://github.com/Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples/tree/main/driver-examples/miv-rv32-hal/miv-rv32i-systick-blinky).

+Apart from that the README.md in each example project describes the software configurations that are required for that project.

 ## Debug launchers
 The following two pre-configured debug launchers are provided with each project.